Autism And Psychosis: Make Connections And Find Mental Health Support

 • Having trouble with changes in routine

-While not everyone on the autism spectrum will experience psychosis, research suggests that there may be a higher prevalence of psychotic symptoms among Autistic individuals compared to the general population.
-In addition, some medications used to treat autism symptoms, particularly antipsychotics prescribed off-label for irritability and aggression, might also increase the risk of psychosis.
+While not everyone on the autism spectrum will experience psychosis or psychotic symptoms, research suggests that there may be a higher prevalence of developing psychosis and psychotic symptoms among autistic people compared to the general population.
+In addition, some medications used to treat autism or autistic disorder symptoms, particularly antipsychotics prescribed off-label for irritability and aggression, might also increase the risk of psychosis.
+Proper approaches when treating psychosis could be critical in managing both conditions, especially in ASD patients and those with overlapping symptoms.

 Distinguishing between autistic reactions and psychotic symptoms in a spectrum disorder